 Ah slang words.
 The gift that keeps on giving.
 In previous posts I’ve tackled the fun that is 2017 Slang and I’ve written A General Slang Dictionary for Writers but those were modern.
-The real gold mine, the crazy sounding words, the font that spews forth pure imagination, is in older variations on the English language.
+The real gold mine, the so-awful-they’re-awesome sounding words, the font which spews forth pure imagination, is in older variations on the English language.

 How old?
 150 years or so.
 Yes, there is lots of slang from much closer generations than that, but I’m writing books set between 1876 and 1880-ish and that’s the era that I research for euphemisms (and LOTS of other useless trivia, like when the first window screens were invented or The Question of Potties.
 The question is, did they even have potties then?
 Answer-yes.)